 As part of its ESG strategy, Virgin Money has also committed that 5% of all its business loans will be to firms driving environmental and social change by September 2022, as judged by the tool.

 * Survey conducted by Censuswide: SMEs – 1,006 respondents who are senior decision makers in SMEs, survey conducted in Q4 2020.

 Smart Metering Systems

-Gavin Urwin, Chief Financial Officer, at Smart Metering Systems, said: “We’re committed to being a fully net zero company by 2030, which is an ambitious target, and the revised debt package will us to fund our growth plans.
-We also want to work with organisations who are doing their part in being more sustainable. and Virgin Money’s Sustainability-Linked Loans as is a testament of such commitment.”
+Gavin Urwin, Chief Financial Officer, at Smart Metering Systems, said: “We’re committed to being a fully net zero company by 2030, which is an ambitious target, and the revised debt package will enable us to fund our growth plans.
+We also want to work with organisations who are doing their part in being more sustainable and Virgin Money’s Sustainability-Linked Loans are a testament of such commitment.”

 Case studies of SMEs who have used the Sustainable Business Coach

 Organic Sea Harvest (OSH) is the first independent UK start-up salmon fish farm in 30 years and aims to become the leading organic salmon farmer in the world.
 The company, a customer of Virgin Money, is committed to being sustainable and believes it’s vital that it supports the local community it operates in.